- Child of an incoming family

 Do the students travel on school buses?

 There are no school buses.
-However, once students are properly registered at the Tax Office and have provided the School with their Swedish personal number, they receive a tram card which allows them to travel on any bus or tram in the Gothenburg Region on weekdays between 6.30am and 6.30pm.
+However, once students are properly registered at the Tax Office and have provided the School with their Swedish personal number, they are eligible to receive a tram card, which allows them to travel on any bus or tram in the Gothenburg Region on weekdays between 6.30am and 6.30pm.
 It is also possible to ‘top-up’ this card to allow the students to travel later into the evening and at weekends.
+It is the municipality in which you live that provides the bus cards, not the schools.
+Each municipality orders cards for students living in their municipality.
+Contact your municipality directly for further information.

 How can parents be involved at ISGR?